-Yeast infections are an uncomfortably common problem for women, affecting three out of every four women.
-Most women experience the itching and discharge of a yeast infection at least twice in their lifetimes for reasons that are likely beyond their control.
+Yeast infections are an uncomfortably common problem for women, affecting three out of every four.
+Most women experience the itching and discharge of yeast infection symptoms at least twice in their lifetimes for reasons likely beyond their control.
 Read on for the low-down on this common problem down-there.

 - Itching and irritation around your vagina and vulva